junxit/us-congress-bills-110/bill.md

     - **(J)** implementation of ongoing program quality improvement and evaluation of activities and outcomes; and
     - **(K)** the relationship of father involvement to the health and well-being of pregnant women and to prenatal and early childhood development.
   - **(6)** Coordinating existing programs of early childhood home visitation in order to effectively and efficiently meet the needs of more eligible families with English language learners.
-- **(g)** *Reporting Requirements* Each applicant that receives a grant under this section to carry out a program shall submit an annual report to the Secretary regarding the progress of such program in addressing the purposes of this Act.
+- **(f)** *Reporting Requirements* Each applicant that receives a grant under this section to carry out a program shall submit an annual report to the Secretary, and the lead State agency as described in section 4(c)(1), regarding the progress of such program in addressing the purposes of this Act.
 Such report shall include, at a minimum, a description of—
   - **(1)** actual service delivery provided under the grant including—
     - **(A)** program characteristics including descriptive information on the service model used and actual program performance;
     - **(B)** provider characteristics including staff qualifications, work experience, and demographic characteristics;
-    - **(C)** recipient characteristics including number, demographic characteristics, and family retention; and
+    - **(C)** recipient characteristics including number, demographic characteristics, and rates of family retention in programs; and
     - **(D)** an estimate of annual program implementation costs;
   - **(2)** recipient outcomes that are consistent with program goals including, where appropriate given the program being evaluated—
     - **(A)** parental practices;